-Most people come to Otavalo for the enormous Saturday market.
+Most people come to Otavalo for the enormous Saturday market on a day tour.
 They catch the bus up from Quito early in the morning or the night before, shop, and then catch the bus back, without ever stopping to explore the surroundings.
-Which is a shame, because Otavalo is ringed by volcanoes and there is lots of great hiking to be done.
+Which is a shame, because Otavalo is ringed by volcanoes and there is a lot of great hiking to be done.

-One of the easiest hikes (if you can call doing anything between 3,100m and 3,500m easy) is the 14km circuit around the rim of the crater that contains Laguna Cuicocha.
+One of the easiest hikes (if you can call doing anything between 3,100m and 3,500m easy) is the 14km circuit around the rim of the crater that contains Laguna Cuicocha (I also hiked to the summit of Fuya Fuya, which is much more difficult).
 Surprisingly, it doesn’t seem like many people do this – I only came across one Ecuadorian family who had carted a portable BBQ and boxes of food (!!!) up to the highest point for a picnic, and a group of older North Americans who had also only hiked part of the way around (and the not-so-interesting part at that!).

 Which is bizarre – because it is a beautiful hike!

 I had managed to convince my Argentinean hostel room-mate to do the hike with me to share the cost of the taxi out there (one of the hardest things about hiking in Ecuador is actually getting to the trail-head).
 She was up for a 9am leave-the-hostel, but I convinced her it would be better to leave at 8am 🙂 We arrived at 8:40am to a beautifully still lake and almost perfect reflections.

 I’ll never understand why people don’t want to start out as early as possible given the possibility of seeing something so amazing.

 We then set off on the hike in an anti-clockwise direction.

 Given it is an eroded crater rim, there are plenty of ups and a few downs, especially for the first half, but the trail is extremely obvious and very well cared for.